SkylineCommunications/SLC-GQIDS-DataFormats/SLC-GQIDS-DataFormatReadCsvFile/CatalogInformation/README.md

 The columns can be automatically parsed to a specific type by suffixing the column name in the CSV header with `::type`.

-Current, the following types are supported:
+Currently, the following types are supported:

 - `bool`
 - `datetime`